ShahFH/Social-M-Profile/README.md

 ### In-progress

-PixelPerfect is an innovative web application that leverages AI technology to help users create stunning, professional-quality profile pictures.
-With a range of features and an intuitive interface, PixelPerfect makes it easy for anyone to enhance their online presence.
+PixelPerfect is an innovative web application to help users create stunning, professional-quality profile pictures.
+With a range of features and an intuitive interface, PixelPhoto makes it easy for anyone to enhance their online presence.

 ## Features